-FlickCD adopts an encoder-decoder architecture, with RepViT \cite{wang2024repvit} chosen as its encoder.
+\textsc{FlickCD} adopts an encoder-decoder architecture, with RepViT \cite{wang2024repvit} chosen as its encoder.
 This encoder has the advantages of low latency and a small number of parameters.
 Unlike most change detection models, we utilize only the feature maps extracted from the first three stages of the encoder, as we observed that incorporating higher-level features does not lead to significant performance improvement, while substantially increasing the number of parameters and computational cost.
-After extracting feature maps from two temporal images using a shared-weight encoder, we employ the Enhanced Difference Module(EDM) to capture the difference information between them.
+After extracting feature maps from two temporal images using a shared-weight encoder, we employ the Enhanced Difference Module (EDM) to capture the difference information between them.
 The lightweight EDM can enhance the difference features while suppressing the irrelevant noise, thereby helping the decoder more accurately extract the changed features of interest.
 Then, we design the decoder using a bottom-up, layer-by-layer fusion approach.
-Before fusion, we incorporate a Local-Global Fusion Block(LGFB) to further integrate features.
-LGFB primarily utilizes attention mechanisms and consist of two components: Sliding-Window Self-attention(SWSA) and Effective Global Self-attention(EGSA).
-SWSA applies windows to confine attention to local areas, enabling the model to focus more on the relationship between nearby pixels and improving the accuracy of local object recognition.
-Subsequently, EGSA is employed to consider the relationship between pixels across the global scope, which is particularly crucial when the changed regions consist of a lot of similar small areas.
+Before fusion, we incorporate a Local-Global Fusion Block (LGFB) to further integrate features.
+LGFB primarily utilizes attention mechanisms and consists of two components: Sliding-Window Self-Attention (SWSA) and Efficient Global Self-Attention (EGSA).
+SWSA uses window-based attention to constrain focus to local regions, which helps the model better capture spatial relationships between nearby pixels and improves the accuracy of local object recognition.
+Subsequently, EGSA is employed to consider the relationship between pixels across the global scope, which is particularly critical when the changed regions consist of a lot of similar small areas.
 After multiscale extraction and fusion, the process yields a high-quality binary change map as the final result.